SciSpark/SciSparkPerf/README.md

 [Apache Spark][Spark] is a framework for distributed in-memory data processing.
 It runs locally, on an in-house or commercial cloud environment.

 [Spark]: https://spark.apache.org/

+###sbt-jmh

+[sbt-jmh](https://github.com/ktoso/sbt-jmh) is a SBT plugin for running OpenJDK JMH benchmarks.
+JMH is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.